Solutions

 Discovery should lead to one better question

-A workflow-pain tool is only useful if it helps founders ask sharper next questions.
+A workflow-pain tool is only useful if it helps builders ask sharper next questions.
 After discovery, the goal is to know which workflow deserves interviews, which wedge deserves a landing page, and which ideas should be dropped.

 That is why preserving the evidence trail matters.
 It keeps each opportunity tied to the real complaint language that surfaced it.